 For jaw-dropping views of the purple-hued landscapes of West Yorkshire, you can’t beat a walk on Ilkley Moor.
-Starting from West View Park, turn towards White Wells, not forgetting to occasionally pause to admire the views.
-The path then continues to Ilkley Crag, constantly climbing at an easy gradient before taking the right fork uphill.
-Here you’ll find a standing circle of twelve stones on top of the moor.
-After admiring the stones, continue along the path towards Yorkshire’s infamous Cow and Calf outcrops.
+Starting from West View Park, turn towards White Wells, not forgetting to pause to admire the views.
+The path then continues to Ilkley Crag, steadily climbing at an easy gradient before taking the right fork uphill.
+Here, you’ll find a standing circle of 12 stones on top of the moor.
+After admiring them, continue along the path towards Yorkshire’s famous Cow and Calf outcrops.
 No doubt you’ll be sharing this spot with plenty of other admirers, but wandering back down to West View through Rocky Valley is far more tranquil and just as picturesque.
 Time this walk to coincide with the abundance of heather in late summer and early autumn to fully appreciate the beauty of the scenery.

-This picturesque walk around Aysgarth Falls allows for many photo opportunities during just a short two and a half hour loop, taking in woodland, views and three separate waterfalls.
+This picturesque walk around Aysgarth Falls allows for many photo opportunities during a short two-and-a-half-hour loop, taking in woodland, views and three waterfalls.
 Visit following heavy rain to appreciate the falls at their full force, although the walk is impressive at any time.
-Although it’s possible to park close to the falls, we recommend saving the upper falls for the end of your walk and beginning by passing the mid and lower falls before ascending up to views of Castle Bolton.
-The route then passes through the small village of Carperby, where thirsty hikers can stop for a drink at The Wheatsheaf before continuing back to the car park and admiring the upper falls.
-If you’d like to get closer to the water, take the opportunity at the beginning of your hike as the easiest access is the stretch of rock at the water’s edge at the lower falls.
+While it’s possible to park close to the falls, save the upper falls for the end of your trek, and begin by passing the mid and lower falls before ascending to views of Bolton Castle.
+The route then passes through the small village of Carperby, where thirsty hikers can stop for a drink at the Wheatsheaf before continuing back to the car park and admiring the upper falls.
+If you’d like to get closer to the water, take the opportunity to do so at the beginning of your hike, as the easiest access is the stretch of rock at the water’s edge at the lower falls.